Avanade/DevOpsHOL/lab-1-azure-devops-project-pipeline.md

 1. Configure Application Insights on your Web App through the Azure Portal

 1. Export the ARM template to set up the Web App in Azure, integrate it in your Release definition

-1. Configure unit test in build with argument !Integration

 ## Next steps